 For more than a decade I wrote a weekly column syndicated to Jewish and general newspapers and websites, and subsequently for Hamodia.
 Currently, I write a weekly column for Ami Magazine, and occasional opinion pieces for media like Forward and Haaretz.
-I have also been published in Tablet, Fox News, Moment, the New York Sun, the Jewish Telegraphic Agency and the New York Times.
+I have also been published in Tablet, Fox News, Moment, the New York Sun, the New York Daily News, the Jewish Telegraphic Agency, Religion News Service, the Wall St. Journal, The Washington Post and The New York Times.

-I am guilty of having written five books, including “Migrant Soul: The Story of an American Ger” (Targum/Feldheim), a collection of essays entitled “It’s All in the Angle” (Torah Temimah Publications/ Judaica Press) and, with my dear father, a memoir of his life to date.
+I am guilty of having written five books, including “Migrant Soul: The Story of an American Ger” (Targum/Feldheim), a collection of essays entitled “It’s All in the Angle” (Torah Temimah Publications/ Judaica Press) and, with my dear father, z”l, a memoir of his life, “Fire, Ice, Air.”

 I received my rabbinic ordination from Rabbi Yaakov Yitzchok Ruderman, zt”l, of Ner Israel Rabbinical College in Baltimore, and was privileged to be an awe-struck student of Rabbi Yaakov Weinberg, zt”l for many years before his passing.

 My wife Gita and I live in Staten Island, New York, with children in Staten Island as well as in Milwaukee, Detroit, Rockland County, Silver Spring and Baltimore.

 Contact: [email protected]